Psychology

 PSY 340 Seminar: Psychosocial Determinants of Health (4 Credits)

-This course examines the scientific perspectives on how psychological and social factors influence the development and progression of physical health and illness.
-Major topics include psychosocial origins of health disparities, relationships and health, emotion and disease, placebo effects, and complementary and alternative medical approaches.
-Emphasis is placed on critically evaluating current research and designing appropriate future studies.
+This course examines scientific perspectives on how psychological and social factors influence the development and progression of physical health and illness.
+Discussions include psychosocial origins of health disparities, relationships and health, emotion and disease, and placebo effects.
+The course critically evaluates current empirical research and designs appropriate future studies.
 Prerequisites: PSY 100 and PSY 202.
 Preference to those who have completed a health psychology course.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}{S}

 Fall, Spring, Alternate Years